-9.16.2.1 For ships specified in 9.16.1.1 and having the distinguishing mark IGS-IG or IGS-NG, the inert gas system shall have a capacity of not less than 125 per cent of the maximum total capacity of cargo pumps during discharging the ship.

-9.16.2.2 For ships not specified in 9.16.1.1 and having the distinguishing mark IG-Pad, the inert gas system shall have capacity sufficient for producing pad in cargo tanks, inerting, where necessary, of spaces adjacent to cargo tanks, replacing the inert gas loss during voyage, or the appropriated quantity of the inert gas in cylinders shall be provided on board the ship.
+- 9.16.2.1 For ships specified in 9.16.1.1 and having the distinguishing mark IGS-IG or IGS-NG, IGS shall have a capacity of not less than 125 % of the maximum total capacity of cargo pumps during discharging the ship. - 9.16.2.2 For ships not specified in 9.16.1.1 and having the distinguishing mark IG-Pad, IGS shall have capacity sufficient for producing pad in cargo tanks, inerting, where necessary, of spaces adjacent to cargo tanks, replacing the inert gas loss during voyage, or the appropriated quantity of the inert gas in cylinders shall be provided on board the ship.